Mbed-TLS/mbedtls/docs/architecture/testing/driver-interface-test-strategy.md

 useful to have builds with both a driver and the built-in, in order to test fallback to built-in, which is currently done only with internal, but this can be achieved with libtestdriver1 just as well.

+Note on instrumentation: originally, when only the internal backend was available, hits were how we knew that the driver was called, as opposed to directly calling the built-in code.
+With libtestdriver1, we can check that by ensuring that the built-in code is not present, so if the operation gives the correct result, only a driver call can have calculated that result.
+So, nowadays there is low value in checking the hit count.
+There is still some value for hit counts, e.g. checking that we don't call a multipart entry point when we intended to call the one-shot entry point, but it's limited.

 Note: our test drivers tend to provide all possible entry points (with a few exceptions that may not be intentional, see the next sections).
 However, in